2010's Hottest Drinks Chill You Out

 Drinks that wake you up are so last decade—the beverage trend in 2010 will be to ditch the Red Bull or latte for chill-out drinks with sedative ingredients.
 Beverages featuring chamomile, rose hips, melatonin, and valerian root claim to boost concentration; other "anti-energy" drinks include kava, an intoxicating plant root blamed for social problems among Australian aborigines, Salon reports.

 Relaxation drinks hitting US shelves this year include Slow Cow, a Canadian anti-Red Bull which will join recent release Mary Jane's Relaxing Soda, profiled in the LA Times.
 Two controversial anti-energy drinks, Purple Stuff and Drank, pay homage in their names to Purple Drank, a dangerous cough syrup cocktail popular among rappers that gained notoriety when Houston rapper DJ Screw died of an overdose.
-(Read more alcohol-free drinks stories.)
+(More alcohol-free drinks stories.)

 Get the news faster.